parku/docs/api/user.md

 ## Retrieving a User

-Returns the user object including the user token.
+Returns the user object for the private key.
 A _private key_ is required.

 ### Definition